Percy W. Clarkson: Early career

 Percy W. Clarkson was born on December 9, 1893, in San Antonio, Texas as the son of William Banton Clarkson and Alice Ann Peaples.
-His parents were imigrants from Liverpool, England and his father worked as Cotton broker in order to provide for Percy and his four siblings.
-His older brother Herbert also served in the Army and reached the rank of Brigadier general during World War II.
-Young Percy completed the high school in Houston and enrolled the Texas A&M College in College Station, Texas in summer 1911.
-While at the university, Clarkson was active in the football; served as the vice-president of the San Antonio Club and reached the rank of Second lieutenant in the Corps of Cadets.
+His parents were immigrants from Liverpool, England.
+His father worked as a cotton broker in order to provide for Percy and his four siblings.
+His older brother Herbert also served in the Army, and reached the rank of brigadier general during World War II.

+Clarkson completed high school in Houston and enrolled in the Texas A&M College in College Station, Texas in summer 1911.
+There, he was active in football, served as the vice-president of the San Antonio Club, and reached the rank of second lieutenant in the Corps of Cadets.

-He graduated in 1915 with a Bachelor of Science degree in electrical engineering and after one year of working in the private sector, he applied for the commission the United States Army.
-Clarkson was commissioned second lieutenant in the Infantry Branch on November 30, 1916, and ordered to the Army Service School at Fort Leavenworth, Kansas for officers' training.
+He graduated in 1915 with a Bachelor of Science degree in electrical engineering.
+After one year of working in the private sector, he applied for a commission the United States Army.
+He was commissioned second lieutenant in the Infantry Branch on November 30, 1916, and was ordered to the Army Service School at Fort Leavenworth, Kansas for officers' training.

-Upon completion of his training in March 1917, he joined the 19th Infantry Regiment at Fort Sill, Oklahoma.
-Clarkson served for two months as Platoon leader in Company "E" before being transferred to the headquarters company of 26th Infantry Regiment in May that year.
-Following the United States' entry into World War I and forming of 1st Division in June 1917, the 26th Infantry was assigned to the Division and Clarkson was transferred to the Machine Gun Company of his regiment and promoted to first lieutenant.
+Upon completion of his training in March 1917, Clarkson joined the 19th Infantry Regiment at Fort Sill, Oklahoma.
+He served for two months as platoon leader in Company "E" before being transferred to the headquarters company of 26th Infantry Regiment that May.
+Following the United States' entry into World War I and the forming of the 1st Division in June 1917, the 26th Infantry was assigned to the division.
+Clarkson was transferred to the machine gun company of his regiment and promoted to first lieutenant.

-He embarked with the division to France in early 1918 and upon its arrival the regiment immediately left for the frontlines.
-Clarkson took part in the defense of Ansauville sector in northeastern France in February and March 1918, but was wounded in action by the end of month and evacuated to the rear.
+He embarked with the division to France in early 1918.
+Upon its arrival, the regiment immediately left for the front lines.
+Clarkson took part in the defense of the Ansauville sector in northeastern France in February and March 1918, but was wounded in action by the end of the month and was evacuated to the rear.

 Following his recovery, Clarkson was promoted to captain and transferred to the General Headquarters, American Expeditionary Forces in Paris, France.
-While there, he served as Secretary of G-1 (Personnel and Administration) section for the rest of war and took part as an observer during the fighting on Aisne-Marne and Meuse–Argonne.
-For his service during the war, Clarkson was decorated with Ordre des Palmes académiques by the government of France.
+There, he served as secretary of G-1 (personnel and administration) section for the rest of the war.
+He took part as an observer during the fighting on Aisne-Marne and Meuse–Argonne.
+For his service during the war, Clarkson was decorated with the Ordre des Palmes académiques by the government of France.